fisherTW/TSYS/README.md

 TSYS
 ==============
-TSYS is a web-based practice system for learning CI & Bootstrap.
+TSYS is a web-based practice project for learning CI & Bootstrap.

 Requirements
 --------------